mericoz/juncture_workshop/hello-fellos/README.md

 ## Add Popover Links and Texts

-I like to add pop over links, retrieving info from a source like ==Wikidata=={Q2013} .
+I like to add pop over links, retrieving info from a source like ==Wikidata=={Q2013}.
 For whatever reason, this function didn't work on my Readme.
 Can you try and tell me what I did wrong?

 Note how I added an annotation onto the image.
-That function is accessible on the viewer itself.
+That function is accessible on the viewer itself. ==Common kingfishers=={Q79915} are pretty.

 ## Chitwan National Park, Nepal